amerine/rack_konami/README.md

 * Updated for compatibility with Ruby 3 and Rack 3

 ## Requirements
-It requires JQuery 1.4.0 or greater.
+Works with jQuery 1.4.0 or greater but falls back to vanilla JavaScript when jQuery isn't available.

 ## Usage